 Standardised testsToday, it is rare for anyone to be hired or promoted at work based solely on a standardised test score, so why is it that standardised test scores are the key performance measurement for so many kids'?
 There are other factors to assess how well a child is performing in school, and these are more strongly correlated with future career success.
 These might include assessing anything from good teamwork and effective communication skills to creative problem-solving capabilities - none of which can be properly measured by a standardised academic exam.

 AI is replacing jobs in some sectors and this pace of change is set to continue as industries face a changing demand for human capital.
 It won't be long before computers will be able to outperform most students on many standardised exams.
 If our educational systems continue to focus on learning measured through standardised testing, then these are probably just preparing students to be replaced by computers.
 We need to focus more on complex cognitive abilities, such as critical thinking and creativity - human abilities AI has not yet begun to challenge.

 Test scores vs entrepreneurial capability

->Research different options - make sure there is a 'good fit' between the student and the programme.
-Reputation should never be the only consideration.†
+When choosing a university:>Research different options - make sure there is a 'good fit' between the student and the programme.
+Reputation should never be the only consideration.

 >Learn about the admission requirements of different universities as early as possible so your child's programme of study can be aligned thoughtfully with these requirements.